devgateway/www.developmentgateway.org/_posts/2013-02-07-how-aid-management-fellowships-benefit-governments.md

 created: 1360244959
 old_path: news/how-aid-management-fellowships-benefit-governments
 title: How Aid Management Fellowships Benefit Governments
-lede: You may not have been aware of the fact that AidData and Development Gateway have a program that offers governments the opportunity to have in-depth, in-country support for an extended period of time.
+excerpt: You may not have been aware of the fact that AidData and Development Gateway have a program that offers governments the opportunity to have in-depth, in-country support for an extended period of time.
 Aid Management Fellows work directly with country governments that are using Development Gateway’s Aid Management Program